Table of Contents

 Achalasia as a functional disorder of the esophagus

-Achalasia is a functionally caused narrow position of the muscles of the lower esophageal parts.
-It also shows decreased peristalsis and absent physiological slackening of the lower esophageal sphincter at swallowing.
+Achalasia is caused by the narrowing of the lower esophageal muscles.
+It is characterized by decreased peristalsis and the absence of physiological slackening of the lower esophageal sphincter during swallowing.
 If not treated, achalasia progresses from stage I (hypermotile form) to stage II (hypomotile form) and stage III (amotile form).

 Epidemiology of Achalasia

 With an incidence of 1/100,000 people, achalasia is a rather rare disease.
 It affects men and women with the same frequency, mostly in the third to fifth decade of life.
 Achalasia is even rarer in the context of the autosomal-recessive congenital disease triple A syndrome (achalasia, alacrimia, and adrenal insufficiency).